 Jesus says to the Pharisee Nicodemus “Unless one is born of water and the Spirit he cannot enter into the kingdom of God.”

 I mentioned to you that there’s water baptizing going on in John 1 and water baptizing going on later in John 3.
 It’s a passage surrounded by water baptizing.
 And John the baptist had been preaching a baptism of repentance for forgiveness of sins and Pharisees like Nicodemus were rejecting God’s purpose for themselves by not being baptized by John (Lk 7:30).
-And so I said to you that Jesus appears to mean that one must submit to the Spirit of God in repentance and be baptized, as John the Baptist had been preaching.
+So I said to you that Jesus appears to mean that one must submit to the Spirit of God in repentance and be baptized as John the Baptist had been preaching.

 If so this is the only place where physical birth is referred to as born of water.
 Normally it’s referred to as born of woman or born of flesh.
 If physical birth is what Jesus meant why did He word it in such a strange way and in a way that would likely be confused with all baptizing that was being preached and that was going on?
 What’s the most natural way to understand what Jesus said there?